vbalab/ysda/semester_01/cpp/notes.md

 ---

-int overflow - UB: could result in anything from crashing the program to returning a wrapped-around value, depending on C++ version and computer architecture.
+`int` overflow - UB: could result in anything from crashing the program to returning a wrapped-around value, depending on C++ version and computer architecture.

-uint overflow - well-defined and causes the value to wrap around.
+`uint` overflow - well-defined and causes the value to wrap around.

+---

+By definition of signed integer: `-a == (~a) + 1`

 # Lecture 1